-Question 37: Write a note on Certificate for Tax Deducted.Answer: Certificate for Tax DeductedSection 203/ Rule 31
+Question 35: Write a note on Certificate for Tax Deducted.Answer: Certificate for Tax DeductedSection 203/ Rule 31TDS Control for the section of the sectio

 TDS Certificate

 Every person deducting tax at source shall issue a certificate to the person with regard to whom tax has been deducted at source.
 In case of payment of salary, certificate shall be issued in Form No. 16 and in other cases it will be in Form No. 16A.